Home

 Adults have less complex patterning : the body is olive-brown - either plain or with yellow and black markings : this gradates into red and yellow at the nape and head.

-The Red-necked Keelback is widely distributed in Southeast Asia, occurring in Burma, Thailand, Indochina (Vietnam, Cambodia, Laos) and Peninsular Malaysia, and the islands of Sumatra, Borneo and Java.
+The Red-necked Keelback is widely distributed in Southeast Asia, occurring in Myanmar, Thailand, Indochina (Vietnam, Cambodia, Laos) and Peninsular Malaysia, and the islands of Sumatra, Borneo and Java.
 The species is considered indeterminate in Singapore.

 Outside the region its range extends to northern parts of the Indian Subcontinent and southern parts of China.